-With the help of a journey map, you become specific about the experience your audience experiences.
+With the help of a journey map, you become more specific about the experience your audience experiences.
 It gives you a sense of unique challenges and pain points at each step of the journey.
 What is the best way to acquire this information?
-I call this process intelligence gathering, and you can read about it here – and the best way to do so, is talking to humans.
+I call this process intelligence gathering and the best way to do so is to talk to humans.

-As a startup, you read this blog post and say – “I already have everything defined.
+As a business, you read this blog post and say, “I already have everything defined.
 I understand my customer.”
 My next question would be: Do you really have everything defined?
-Can you talk about your customer’s journey like a best friend’s?
+Can you talk about your customer’s journey like was a friend’s?

-I often see startups understand basic demographics and one or two customer pain points.
-I do not undervalue this contribution, but it is important to realize that it is just the beginning.
+I often see businesses understand basic demographics and one or two customer pain points.
+I don’t undervalue this contribution, but it’s important to realize that it’s just the beginning.
 A journey map reflects the breakdown of individual journey phases, each with a goal, individual touch points, and challenges for that customer’s moment.

-It is much more complex – and it takes longer than one workshop afternoon.
-It is in constant flux and improvement.
+It’s much more complex — and it takes longer than one workshop afternoon.
+It’s in constant flux and improvement.

 Not defining the buyer persona and journey is dangerous.
-It is a waste of time and resources to begin content creation without defining these two key steps.
-If you begin without, you risk writing content that is too broad for the audience – and for people who may never be interested in your product or service.
-It is best to target the audience that helps achieve your goals.
+It’s a waste of time and resources to begin content creation without defining these two key steps.
+If you begin without, you risk writing content that is too broad for the audience, and for people who may never be interested in your product or service.
+It’s best to target the audience that helps achieve your goals.

-How will a journey map truly help a startup?
-It is a visual aid.
-It is part of the core understanding of a business, and why you do what you do.
-Teams become visual and use sticky notes and whiteboards to map it out; others use excel sheets.
-Creativity is important – but even more important, the startup should have the journey visually mapped on paper.
+How will a journey map help me?
+It’s a visual aid.
+It’s part of the core understanding of a business and why you do what you do.
+Teams become visual by using sticky notes and whiteboards to map it out; others use excel sheets.
+Creativity is important, but even more important, the startup should have the journey visually mapped on paper.